Salt marsh plant community ecology

 As part of the Georgia Coastal Ecosystems LTER program (see link), I am currently examining spatial and annual variation in plant community composition and production in Georgia marshes, with the goal of linking this variation to variation in climate and tidal regimes.
 As part of this work, I am conducting some comparative studies of plant community ecology in Gulf coast salt marshes, with sites in Alabama and Texas.

-Some recent community ecology publications:
+Some recent publications about plant community ecology:

 Guo, H. and S. C. Pennings.
 2012.
 Mechanisms mediating plant distributions across estuarine landscapes in a low-latitude tidal estuary.
 Ecology 93(1):90-100.

 Więski, K., H. Guo, C. B. Craft and S. C. Pennings.
 2010.
 Ecosystem functions of tidal fresh, brackish, and salt marshes on the Georgia Coast.
 Estuaries and Coasts 33:161-169.

 Craft, C., J. Clough, J. Ehman, S. Joye, R. Park, S. Pennings, H. Guo, M. Machmuller.
 2009.
 Forecasting the effects of accelerated sea level rise on tidal marsh ecosystem services.
 Frontiers in Ecology and the Environment 7:73-78.